adlnet/xAPI-Spec/xAPI.md

 The authority property provides information about whom or what has asserted that this Statement is true.

+###### Details
+The asserting authority represents the authenticating user or some system or application.

 ###### Requirements
 * Authority MUST be an Agent, except in 3-legged OAuth, where it MUST be a Group with two Agents.
 The two Agents represent an application and user together.